MithrilJS/mithril.js/docs/migration-v02x.md

 ## Changes in redraw behaviour

-Mithril's rendering engine still operates on the basis of semi-automated global redraws, but some APIs and behaviours differ:
+Mithril.js' rendering engine still operates on the basis of semi-automated global redraws, but some APIs and behaviours differ:

 ### No more redraw locks

-In v0.2.x, Mithril allowed 'redraw locks' which temporarily prevented blocked draw logic: by default, `m.request` would lock the draw loop on execution and unlock when all pending requests had resolved - the same behaviour could be invoked manually using `m.startComputation()` and `m.endComputation()`.
+In v0.2.x, Mithril.js allowed 'redraw locks' which temporarily prevented blocked draw logic: by default, `m.request` would lock the draw loop on execution and unlock when all pending requests had resolved - the same behaviour could be invoked manually using `m.startComputation()` and `m.endComputation()`.
 The latter APIs and the associated behaviour has been removed in v2.x without replacement.
 Redraw locking can lead to buggy UIs: the concerns of one part of the application should not be allowed to prevent other parts of the view from updating to reflect change.

 ### Cancelling redraw from event handlers